JoeWicorek/Know-Your-Terms/README.md

 - **🤝 Community Channels**: Connect users to privacy advocacy groups.
 - **🤖 AI Integration**: Automatically analyze and grade ToS for user-specified websites.

----

-🎉 *Thank you for contributing to a more transparent internet!*